-The Finance Act 2006 introduced an obligation on all qualifying fund managers to deduct tax from ARF funds every year as if you had taken a minimum withdrawal.
-The Finance Act 2012 extended this tax requirement to vested PRSAs.
 Each December, we will review any withdrawals you have taken during the year.
-If you haven't taken any withdrawals, or if the withdrawals you have taken are lower than the minimum withdrawal amount, we will pay you the minimum withdrawal amount less income tax at your highest rate, the USC, PRSI (if applicable) and any other taxes or government levies due at the time.
-We will only take the minimum withdrawal amount from your ARF and vested PRSA from the year you turn 61 (or 60 if your birthday is 1st January).
+If you haven't taken any withdrawals, or if the withdrawals you have taken are lower than the minimum withdrawal amount, we will pay you the minimum withdrawal amount less income tax at your highest rate, the USC, PRSI (if this applies) and any other taxes or government levies due at the time.
+From the year you turn 61 (or 60 if your birthday is 1st January) we are required to take tax from your ARF or vested PRSA as if you had taken a minimum withdrawal.

-The current minimum withdrawal amount is 4% of the value of your fund from the year you turn 61 (or 60 if your birthday is 1st January) and 5% of the value of your fund from the year you turn 71 (or 70 if your birthday is 1st January) at the end of each year.
-Currently if the total value of your ARFs and vested PRSAs are more than €2,000,000 then you must withdraw at least 6% of the value of your ARFs every year.
-It is your responsibility to let us know if you have other ARFs and Vested PRSAs with a total value of more than €2,000,000.
+The current minimum withdrawal amount is 4% of the value of your fund from the year you turn 61 (or 60 if your birthday is 1 January) and 5% of the value of your fund from the year you turn 71 (or 70 if your birthday is 1 January) at the end of each year.
+Currently if the total value of your ARFs and vested PRSAs is more than €2,000,000, you must withdraw at least 6% of the value of your ARFs every year.
+It is your responsibility to let us know if you have other ARFs and vested PRSAs with a total value of more than €2,000,000.
 This could change in the future.